OctopusDeploy/blog/blog/2020-08/run-aws-cli-in-octopus-deploy/index.md

 Many CLIs give you the ability to perform simple actions around tasks that may be complex or cumbersome in the UI.
 With a CLI, you can still interact directly with a platform from a programmatic perspective to ensure you have the ability to automate tasks.

-In this blog post you learned not only how to get a project up and running in Octopus Deploy, but also how to configure the AWS CLI task to create an S3 bucket in AWS.
+In this blog post, you learned not only how to get a project up and running in Octopus Deploy, but also how to configure the AWS CLI task to create an S3 bucket in AWS.

 Happy deployments!